Fasal-Tech/FileFerry-Click2Flash/README.md

 🚀 FileFerry-Click2Flash
 ==========================
-#### A handheld PCB designed for easy factory programming of your IoT product. 🌐 Transfer files, binary images, security credentials, or certificates from an SD card or from a Serial terminal over USB to a target SPI flash IC with just a click of a button. 🎯
+#### A compact and portable tool designed for easy factory programming of your IoT product. 🌐 Transfer files, binary images, security credentials, or certificates from an SD card or from a Serial terminal over USB to a target SPI flash IC with just a click of a button. 🎯
 #### This repository contains all the necessary files to manufacture your own samples from JLCPCB (or a vendor of your choice) and start using it right away.
 #### The included firmware source code and compiled binaries can be used right out of the box! 🛠️ You can also modify the design and code and build your own custom product. ✨